How United used to train: The 1950s

-With just days to go until the Manchester United players return for pre-season, we've been looking into what training used to be like through the decades.
+As Manchester United's players prepare for the return of football with a mini pre-season, we've been looking into what training used to be like through the decades – starting with the 1950s.

 When Wilf began at Old Trafford at just 17, back in 1953, training wasn't for the faint-hearted, although it did have its upside...

 “All the teams trained together at the start of the week, and we'd often split up into groups containing a mix from the first team, Reserves and youth team,” he remembers.